 Great Gifts Don't Have to Be "Stuff"

 We occasionally receive comments from folks concerned that campaigns like Shift Your Shopping and Small Business Saturday encourage more consumption.
-While we can't speak for our partners, AMIBA’s goal is to promote more conscious purchasing from local independent businesses, not necessarily purchasing more.
+To be clear, our goal is to promote more conscious purchasing from local independent businesses, not necessarily purchasing more.

-The concerns, however, inspired us to offer ideas for those who consider the environmental impacts when choosing gifts.
+Those comments, however, inspired us to offer these ideas for those who consider the environmental impacts when choosing gifts.
 We're not listing "green gifts," for which there are countless other sources, but primarily non-material or consumable gifts -- many of which can support local entrepreneurs.

 - Local Ideas